My God, My God, Why have you forsaken me?

 And that’s when it hits me.
 No one would ever volunteer their child to suffer in their place.
 NEVER.
 Not in a million years.
 Even people who’ve never had the slightest desire to have children of their own would agree that sending a child to suffer in the place of a parent is unthinkable.
 It’s unnatural.
 People just don’t do that.
 I doubt that Mary would have welcomed the news from the Angel Gabriel had it included details about how her son would one day be tortured to death.
 It would have been too much to bear for thirty-three years.
 It was too much to bear for a weekend.

-So why didn’t God just sacrifice Himself?
+So why didn’t the Father just sacrifice Himself?
 Because it would have been a hollow gesture.
 We wouldn’t have recognized that sacrifice as much of a sacrifice at all.
-God coming to Earth and giving His life in our place wouldn’t have been perceived as any greater than our own human capacity to offer ourselves in the place of another.
+The Father coming to Earth and giving His life in our place wouldn’t have been perceived as any greater than our own human capacity to offer ourselves in the place of another.

-So why didn’t God just send his son without making him human?
-If Jesus had been purely divine, then it really wouldn’t have been much different than God Himself being offered up on the cross.
+So why did Jesus take on the fullness of humanity?
+What’s the point of the second member of the Trinity becoming fully human?
+Couldn’t he have avoided a lot of pain – physical and emotional – had he remained fully divine?
+If Jesus had been purely divine, then it really wouldn’t have been much different than had the Father Himself been offered up on the cross.
 It is in Jesus’ humanity that we can begin to understand the magnitude of his submission.
 It is in Jesus’ humanity that we are given a glimpse into the depths of God’s love.

 So where was God in Jesus’ suffering?
 Where is He in our suffering?
 When Jesus cried from the cross, “My God, my God why have you forsaken me,” God was there.
 When my heart was destroyed with the news of Brooke’s death, God was there.
 When you are hit with distressing news, God is there.
 Jesus was God’s only begotten son.
 Brooke was God’s most-beloved child.
 I am God’s most-beloved child.
 You are God’s most-beloved child.
 When we hurt, God hurts with us.